REmatchChile/REmatch-docs/tutorial.md

     !output{@[a-zA-Z]+\.p?uc\.cl}

-In this last query, the `[a-zA-Z]+` means that we want to see a letter (upper or lower case, that is, `[a-zA-Z]`) one or more times.
-On the other hand, if we want to allow emails like '@.uc.cl', then we can use the `*` operator and write the expression `@[a-zA-Z]*\.p?uc\.cl` where now the `[a-zA-Z]*` means that we want to see a letter zero or more times.
+In this last query, the `[a-zA-Z]+` means that we want to see a letter (upper or lower case, that is, `[a-zA-Z]`) one-or-more times.
+On the other hand, if we want to allow emails like '@.uc.cl', then we can use the `*` operator and write the expression `@[a-zA-Z]*\.p?uc\.cl` where now the `[a-zA-Z]*` means that we want to see a letter zero-or-more times.

-The RegEx subpattern `[a-zA-Z]+` allows us to find one or more letters in an email, but there is no limit to the length of the word.
+The RegEx subpattern `[a-zA-Z]+` allows us to find one-or-more letters in an email, but there is no limit to the length of the word.
 In fact, the pattern `@[a-zA-Z]+\.p?uc\.cl` will match the string '@a.uc.cl' or the string '@aaaaaaaaaaaaaaaaaaaaaaa.uc.cl' (20 letters or more) or with any length between @ and the first period.
 We often do not want an arbitrary number of repetitions of a pattern but rather a number of repetitions within a range.
 For this, one can use the repetition operator with range `{n,m}`, which means that the pattern will repeat n-to-m times where n and m are numbers.
 Going back to our example, if we want the domain word to be between 2 to 5 characters, then we use (try it [here](https://rematch.cl/?query=%21output%7B%40%5Ba-zA-Z%5D%7B2%2C5%7D%5C.p%3Fuc%5C.cl%7D&doc=cperez%40gmail.com%0Asoto%40uc.cl%0Asdelcampo%40gmail.com%0Alpalacios%40gmeil.com%0Apvergara%40ing.uc.cl%0Andelafuente%40ing.puc.cl%0Aldelgado%40gmsil.com%0Atnovoa%40mail.uc.cl%0Annarea%40myucmail.uc.cl%0Arramirez%40gmail.com%0Ajuansoto%40uc.cl&isMultiRegex=false)):

     !output{@[a-zA-Z]{2,5}\.p?uc\.cl}